 Are Gifts, Prize Winnings and Non-Cash Bonuses Taxable?

-As you gather your receipts and proof of income for Tax Day (May 17 this year) you may be forgetting one important detail: If you had any lottery or giveaway wins or non-cash bonuses from your employer or clients, you may be required to declare that as income, experts say.
+As you gather your receipts and proof of income for Tax Day (April 18 in 2023) you may be forgetting one important detail: If you had any lottery or giveaway wins or non-cash bonuses from your employer or clients, you may be required to declare it as income.

 The good news?
 You can deduct any money spent entering lotteries, raffles and game shows, up to the amount of your winnings, as an expense when you file your taxes.